melgenek/melgenek/_posts/2020-07-29-serverless-tapir.md

 layout: post
 title: Serverless Tapir
 summary: "Tapir for scala is a great way to define http endpoints of your application.
-But the development does not end at the point when the code is ready.
+But the development does not end at the point of finishing the code.
 This code still has to be packaged and deployed.
 I will use AWS Lambda and API Gateway to narrow the gap between Tapir source code and a complete runnable application."
 ---